chrisalexander/blog/_posts/2011-02-20-abusing-php-to-your-whim-private-methods-and-properties.md

 ---
 layout: post
-heading: 'Abusing PHP to your whim - private methods and properties'
+heading: 'Abusing PHP to your whim'
+subheading: 'Private methods and properties'
 categories: dev
 ---